dacadeorg/icp-azle-201-boilerplate/README.md

 `dfx identity use minter`

 Transfer ICP:
 `dfx ledger transfer <ADDRESS> --memo 0 --icp 100 --fee 0`
 where:
 - `--memo` is some correlation id that can be set to identify some particular transactions (we use that in the marketplace canister).
 - `--icp` is the transfer amount
 - `--fee` is the transaction fee.
 In this case it's 0 because we make this transfer as the minter idenity thus this transaction is of type MINT, not TRANSFER.
 - `<ADDRESS>` is the address of the recipient.
 To get the address from the principal, you can use the helper function from the marketplace canister - `getAddressFromPrincipal(principal: Principal)`, it can be called via the Candid UI.

+### ICRC2 ledger canister

+`deploy-local-icrc-ledger.sh` - deploys an ICRC2 canister.

+Transfer ICRC token:
+`dfx canister call icrc1_ledger_canister icrc1_transfer '(record { to = record { owner = principal "<PRINCIPAL>";};  amount = <AMOUNT>;})'`
+where:
+- `<PRINCIPAL>` is the principal string of the receiver
+- `<AMOUNT>` is the amount of token to be transferred

 ### Internet identity canister

-`dfx deploy internet_identity` - that is the canister that handles the authentication flow.
+`deploy-local-identity.sh` - deploys an identity canister and outputs the canister id to `.env` as the `IDENTITY_CANISTER_ID` variable.
 Once it's deployed, the `js-agent` library will be talking to it to register identities.
 There is UI that acts as a wallet where you can select existing identities or create a new one.

 ### Marketplace canister

+Switch to the default identity:
+`dfx identity use default`

-`dfx deploy dfinity_js_backend` - deploys the marketplace canister where the business logic is implemented.
+`deploy-local-backend-canister.sh` - deploys the marketplace canister where the business logic is implemented and outputs the canister id to `.env` as the `BACKEND_CANISTER_ID` variable.
 Basically, it implements functions like add, view, update, delete, and buy products + a set of helper functions.

-Do not forget to run `dfx generate dfinity_js_backend` anytime you add/remove functions in the canister or when you change the signatures.
-Otherwise, these changes won't be reflected in IDL's and won't work when called using the JS agent.

 ### Marketplace frontend canister
 `dfx deploy dfinity_js_frontend` - deployes the frontend app for the `dfinity_js_backend` canister on IC.